 Hematite (α -Fe2O3) has long been studied for photoelectrochemical (PEC) water oxidation [1-16].
-It has a suitable band gap of \sim 2.1 eV for solar light absorption, a high absorption coefficient and an adequate band alignment to drive the demanding water oxidation reaction [2].
+It has a suitable band gap of ~2.1 eV for solar light absorption, a very good absorption coefficient and an adequate band alignment to drive the demanding water oxidation reaction [2].
 The fundamental limit of hematite, like many other transition metal oxides, is its poor conductivity.
 Both types of charge carriers, electrons and holes, are highly localized in space, and transport occurs by a phonon-assisted polaron mechanism.
 For n-type hematite photoanodes, the minority carrier hole has a diffusion length of only 2-4 nm [3] and is hence very prone to recombination.
 Therefore, only the photogenerated holes originating in the top few nanometers of a hematite layer can reach the interface for the water oxidation reaction.
 Nanostructuring hematite photoanodes [2, 4-7] is a common strategy to remedy the limited hole diffusion length by providing a shorter transport path for the photogenerated holes to reach the interface.
 Nevertheless, it is difficult to design nanostructures with a critical dimension matching the hole diffusion length.
-In addition, the conductivity may be further compromised by the surface and by crystallographic defects in the bulk [6], and quantum confinement may alter the band structure and alignment [7].
+In addition, the conductivity may be further compromised by the surface and crystallographic defects in the bulk [6], and quantum confinement may alter the band structure and alignment [7].

 Another possibility is to improve the transport properties of hematite by substituting other elements [8], such as Al, Si, Ti, Cr, Ni, Cu, Zn, Zr, Nb, Mo, Sn, Pt, as has been summarized in a previous report [9].
 In a recent study, Sn doping was demonstrated to have the highest photocurrent and the lowest photovoltage onset among other commonly studied n-type dopants [10].
-Improving the n-type conductivity in a photoanode not only improves the current collection through the substrate, but also reduces the probability of recombination with holes.
-It is noteworthy that Sn has either been doped into hematite by the addition of a chemical precursor [9-12], or through diffusion from the fluorine doped tin oxide (FTO) substrate via annealing at high temperatures [13-15].
+It is noteworthy that Sn has either been doped into hematite by the addition of a chemical precursor [9-12], or through diffusion from the fluorine doped tin oxide (FTO) substrate at high annealing temperatures [13-15].
 In our recent study [16], we have identified two beneficial effects of Sn in the hematite lattice.
-Sn-doped hematite with <20 nm thickness has been fabricated by atomic layer deposition (ALD), which is ultrathin and yet capable of absorbing 44% of the incident solar photons with an energy above the band gap.
-By introducing Sn doping at different locations of the films, it has been established that Sn doping on the surface and in the \sim 5 nm subsurface volume has a beneficial effect on the transport properties.
-In combination with first principles electronic structure calculations, Sn doping on the surface was shown to improve the interface activity by passivating surface trap states, while the subsurface doping was responsible for an improved charge separation by inducing a band edge gradient.
-In contrast, doping Sn throughout the thickness of the film does not translate to improved efficiency.
+Sn-doped hematite with < 20 nm thickness has been fabricated by atomic layer deposition (ALD), which is ultrathin and yet capable of absorbing 44% of the incident solar photons with an energy above the band gap.
+By introducing Sn doping at different locations of the films, it has been identified that Sn doping on the surface and in the ~5 nm subsurface volume have a beneficial effect on the transport properties.
+In combination with first principles electronic structure calculations, Sn doping on the surface was shown to improve the interface kinetics by passivating surface trap states, while the subsurface doping was responsible for an improved charge separation by inducing a band edge gradient.
+Nevertheless, doping Sn throughout the thickness of the film does not translate to improved efficiency.